masrad/ALFRED/README.md

 ![Alfred](docs/alfred.png)
+# A.L.F.R.E.D. - Artificial Lifeform Rendered for Expedient Discourse
+Alfred is a LangChain and GPT-3.5-turbo powered personal assistant for you computer!<br>
 <sub>Image generated with Blue Willow AI on Discord</sub>
-# A.L.F.R.E.D. - Artificial Lifeform Rendered for Expedient Discourse
-Alfred is a LangChain and GPT-3.5-turbo powered personal assistant for you computer!

 ## Latest update
 * Added ability to switch between pyttsx3 and Bark for voice synthesis